Thursday, October 7 at 7:30 PM

 years.
 Eight weeks later, Mr. Halpern and Mr. Johnson meet again.
 Their interactions make

 way for plenty of comedic moments as they each learn information about their lives and

 about Florence that ultimately changes them.
 Halpern and Johnson will take you on a roller

 coaster of emotions ranging from love, faithfulness, and honesty, to disbelief, betrayal, and

-There will be a talkback following the show on Saturday October 9 with the Director, Dale McFadden, and both actors, Ken Farrell and Gerry Pauwels.
+There will be a talkback following the show on Saturday October 9 with the Director, Dale McFadden, and both actors, Ken Farrell and Gerard Pauwels.

 Artistic Director: Audrey Heller

 Dale is pleased to be directing his fourth production for JTB.
 Past productions are The Last Night of Ballyhoo, Coming to See Aunt Sophie and Oh God.
 He is Professor Emeritus in Theatre and Drama at Indiana University where he had a long teaching and directing career in addition to serving as Associate Chair and Head of the Acting and Directing Program.
 His theatrical productions spanned a range of material from new plays to Shakespeare.
 Dale also maintained an active professional career with work in Chicago, New York, Germany, and Poland.
 He has also been a theatre grants panelist for The Illinois Arts Council and The Indiana Arts Commission.